1. Hosts, services and agents

-Tip: If you have created all SNMP devices in a separate folder, simply carry out the configuration of the Data sources for the folder.
-This will automatically apply these settings to all of the hosts in this folder.
+Tip: If you have created all SNMP devices in a separate folder, simply carry out the configuration of the Monitoring agents for the folder.
+This will automatically apply these settings to all the hosts in this folder.

 The rest runs as usual.
 If you want, you can take a look at the Test connection to host page with the Save & go to connection tests button.
 There you can immediately see whether access via SNMP works, here for a Cisco Catalyst 4500 switch, for example: